You just met me.

 But they’re not the only thing you need.

-You also need a fast average response time, concise messaging, and a consistent strategy for reaching the right people.
+You also need a fast average response time, concise messaging, emails that actually land in your recipient’s inboxes (see my article on email warmup tools for help with that), and a consistent strategy for reaching the right people.

 Oof.
 How are you going to do that?

 I don’t have the solution to every problem, but I do have an awesome tool that can help.

 It’s EmailAnalytics, and it’s designed to help you track everything related to email, including number of emails sent per day, top senders and recipients, busiest times and days, average response time and more.

 It’s got all the information you need to dissect – and eventually improve – your email sales strategy.

 Ready to get started?
 Sign up for a free trial today!

 Jayson is a long-time columnist for Forbes, Entrepreneur, BusinessInsider, Inc.com, and various other major media publications, where he has authored over 1,000 articles since 2012, covering technology, marketing, and entrepreneurship.
 He keynoted the 2013 MarketingProfs University, and won the “Entrepreneur Blogger of the Year” award in 2015 from the Oxford Center for Entrepreneurs.
 In 2010, he founded a marketing agency that appeared on the Inc. 5000 before selling it in January of 2019, and he is now the CEO of EmailAnalytics.